LEARN MORE: Maximizing Profitability Through Strategic Reinsurance

 A misconception is that reinsurance pressure starts with pricing.
 However, pricing is often the last signal.
 The real drivers usually appear earlier in product mix decisions, program structure, underwriting discipline, and early claims activity.

-The Reinsurance Health Check is intended to highlight the underlying issues while identifying the steps dealers can take to bolster portfolio performance and protect profitability.
+The Reinsurance Health Check is intended to highlight underlying issues and identify steps dealers can take to bolster portfolio performance and protect profitability.

 More Industry